Greetings from the President

 industries as possible.

-period.
-We have developed a BtoB platform specialized for the food industry, which has been adopted by some
+We have developed a BtoB platform specialized for the food industry, which has been adopted by some 4,100 buyer

 The municipal business also expanded through the strengthening of regional bases